Penny Marshall (journalist)

-Penelope Jane Clucas Marshall (born 7 November 1962) is a British journalist, working for ITV News as Africa Correspondent since September 2019, before that as ITV News Social Affairs Editor.
+Penelope Jane Clucas Marshall (born 7 November 1962) is a British journalist, working for ITV News as Africa correspondent since September 2019, before that as ITV News social affairs editor.

-Early life and career
+Early life

 Marshall is the daughter of Alan Marshall, a managing director at Unilever, and Mary Sylvia Clucas, daughter of Dr T. S. Hanlin.
 Her brother is the businessman and entrepreneur Paul Marshall, father of Winston Marshall, formerly of the band Mumford & Sons.